anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 * **Romans 8.12-25** continues the series in Romans (without a gap), and is about life in the Spirit, suffering, and future glory.
 * **Matthew 13.24-30, 36-43** continues the series in Matthew (without a gap), and is the Parable of the Weeds, speaking of the judgment 'at the end of the age', which is delayed for the sake of the 'righteous'.
 The 'Related' reading from the Apocrypha, **Wisdom of Solomon 12.13, 16-19**, is a careful selection of verses speaking of God's 'forbearance'.
 Alternatively, **Isaiah 44.6-8** speaks of God as the one who 'has announced from of old the things to come'.
 The 'Related' psalm, **Psalm 86.11-17**, is about God being 'slow to anger'.

+Year B

+* **2 Samuel 7.1-14a** continues the series on history and wisdom, and is about God's promise to make a 'house' for David. **Psalm 89.20-37** speaks of God's promise to David: 'His seed shall endure for ever and his throne as the sun before me'.
+* **Ephesians 2.11-22** continues the series in Ephesians, and is about Christ creating 'in himself one new humanity in place of the two'.
+* **Mark 6.30-34, 53-56** continues the series in Mark (without a gap), and is about Jesus having compassion on the crowd 'because they were like sheep without a shepherd', teaching them, and healing the sick.
+(Note that John's accounts of the feeding of the 5000 and Jesus walking on the water are included next week.)
+The 'Related' reading, **Jeremiah 23.1-6**, is about God's promise to 'raise up shepherds' in place of 'the shepherds who destroy and scatter'.
+The 'Related' psalm, **Psalm 23**, begins, 'The Lord is my shepherd'.

 Year C

 * **Amos 8.1-12** continues the series on the prophets, and is the second of two weeks in Amos, continuing from last week without a gap.
 The warnings of judgment are reflected in **Psalm 52**.